 The reflection fatigue is real.
-We have more time to thought canvas, well, everything - from past relationships (a large portion of this we owe to Normal People) to past purchases.
-In our newfound spirit of taking stock, asking ourselves: Do I really need this in my life?
-Will it make me happy?
+We have more time to thought canvas, well, everything.
+Past relationships...past purchases.
 Our shopping habits have already shifted.
 We want comfort.
-Our appetite for newness is not going to disappear altogether, but there’s a craving for investing in made-to-treasure pieces.
-And so, supporting smaller independent brands - with a focus on considered craftsmanship and sustainably-made items - feels all the more imperative.
+Our appetite for newness is not going to disappear altogether, but there’s a craving for investing in made-to-treasure pieces more than ever.
+And so, supporting smaller independent brands - with a focus on considered craftsmanship and sustainably-made items - feels like a worthy adjustment in 2020 and beyond.

 “The future of fashion is evolving as we speak,” says Robyn Berkley, founder of activewear label Live The Process.
 “Change is screaming and wants to be heard while we all take a pause.
 Things need to change in order to evolve: It could not stay the way it was or is.
 People speak of incorporating authenticity, community, connection to oneself and world, sustainability as a practice and an idealism into their daily life.
 I think this will be seen throughout the fashion industry.”

 While people will always “cherish high-fashion”, Robyn says hopefully the world will “slow down enough in order to really appreciate and take pride in creation, as so much work goes into every aspect and should not be replaced so fast.”
 For a slow-fashion alternative, why not seek out sumptuous silk separates made in North London, or a French family-run label for romantic silhouettes that you can dream of wearing in rural idyll – someday.